alpacahq/user-docs/content/account-plans/_index.md

 **Business Account**

 We support select business accounts for U.S. and non-U.S. residents.
-Please [contact us](https://support.alpaca.markets/hc/en-us/requests/new) if you are interested in opening a business account.
+Hedge funds, RIAs, app developers, and service providers, please [contact us](https://support.alpaca.markets/hc/en-us/requests/new) if you are interested in opening a business account.
+You can also [read more](https://medium.com/automation-generation/trading-through-a-business-account-at-alpaca-6ccb79709797) about some of the entities we support.

 **Account for non-U.S. residents?**